blockdeep/libro/src/README.md

 # Introduction

-Welcome to the Polkadot SDK Development Best Practices guide.
-This resource compiles essential insights and best practices derived from comprehensive code reviews across various Polkadot projects.
-The purpose of this guide is to help developers, auditors, and contributors understand and address common issues that can arise in blockchain development while building on Substrate.
+Welcome to the Polkadot SDK Best Practices guide.
+This book compiles essential insights and best practices derived from BlockDeep's comprehensive code reviews across various Polkadot projects.
+The purpose of this guide is to help developers, reviewers, and contributors understand and address common issues that can arise in blockchain development when building with Polkadot SDK.

 ## Why this guide?

-Substrate is a powerful and flexible framework, but developing robust, secure, and efficient blockchain applications requires attention to detail and adherence to best practices.
+Polkadot SDK is a powerful and flexible framework, but developing robust, secure, and efficient blockchain applications requires attention to detail and adherence to best practices.
 This guide serves as a practical reference to help you avoid common pitfalls, enhance code readability, and ensure optimal performance and security.

 ## Structure